DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-04-01-communicating-api-and-csv-changes.md

 ![Screenshot showing the proposed expanded footer including news and updates link](proposed-footer.png "Proposed footer with news and updates link")

-This fulfils the following user needs:
+This approach to navigation:

-* Allows the user to access the information without needing to log in
+- allows the user to access the information without needing to log in
-* Allows the user to access the information from any page within the service
+- allows the user to access the information from any page within the service
-* Allows the navigation to scale when further documentation is added
+- allows the navigation to scale when further documentation is added

 We also plan to enhance scalability by creating a post list page linked to individual post pages.
 This will allow us to include more detailed content that supplements the high-level changes communicated to providers via email.